 Total Direct Costs (Total of Table A through Table H) Maximum Indirect Costs (as percentage of Direct Costs) Total Allowable Indirect Recovery Total Indirect Recovery to be Charged to Grant

-\$150,000.00 10% \$ \$0
+\$200,000.00 10% \$0 \$0

-Total Table J \$0
+\$0

-2. If your organization is not submitting a federally negotiated indirect cost agreement, provide a basic line item description for each indirect cost (ex.
+2. Provide a basic line item description for each indirect cost (ex.
 Executive Director, IT, Facilities).
 No further explanation is required.
 Again, direct and indirect costs are to be treated consistently and similarly either as a direct or an indirect cost in order to avoid double-charging the grant.
-Non applicable.